IowU/vscode_cpp_linux_cfg/README.md

 this is required to debug your code

 `${workspaceFolder}/*.cpp`
-this is slightly different from the defaul value that vscode puts in (`${file}`).
-By using `${workspaceFolder}/*.cpp` I've been able to make vscode compile even files with user defined headers, which wasn't possible with the default value.
+this is slightly different from the defaul value that VSCode puts in (`${file}`).
+By using `${workspaceFolder}/*.cpp` I've been able to make VSCode compile even files with user defined headers, which wasn't possible with the default value.
 Example:

 file **add.h**